rocky112358/UNIST_CSE364_Group2/README.md

 The weight will be closer to 1 if the group is larger, and close to e(=2.71828..., aka.
 Euler's number) if the group is smaller.

-Sum up these weighted scores and divide them with the number of ratings of each movie to find the average.
+Sum up these weighted scores and divide them with the number of ratings of each movie to find the average. ([line 136-149](https://github.com/rocky112358/UNIST_CSE364_Group2/blob/9edf5288b0f565a2057b99027c13e57bb87b3330/src/main/java/se/group2/RecommendationEngine.java#L136-L149
+))

 What we think of in this algorithm is to emphasize evaluation of the user as there are fewer people who match the characteristics of the user given as input.

 This recommendation system is in a situation where it is necessary to recommend movies only with the characteristics of the user without the user's previous viewing record or evaluation record data, which can be considered as a cold start.
 Therefore, we designed this algorithm because we had to find the biases of people that match the characteristics of the user given as input in the data we have, and we thought that movies that matches this should be recommended.

-Finally, sort the movies in descending order of the average score, then return movie objects with top 10 average score.
-If any genre is specified, the movies with corresponding genre are returned.

 ### How to install the program
 1. Download Dockerfile and run.sh from Blackboard.